whylabs/langkit/README.md

 ## Modules

-You can have more information about the modules and their metrics [here](langkit/docs/modules.md).
+You can have more information about the different modules and their metrics [here](langkit/docs/modules.md).